Skip to content

 Mid-layer top

-A light-weight long-sleeved shirt barely takes up any space in your bag, but it can be very effective at trapping your body heat – meaning you can leave your jacket or coat at your accommodation during the day.
+A light-weight long-sleeved shirt barely takes up any space in your bag, but it can be very effective at trapping your body heat – meaning you can leave your bulky jacket or coat at your accommodation during the day.

 Another good thing about long-sleeved shirts is that they also keep the sun off your arms, reducing your UV exposure and risk of skin cancer.